 If a theme also creates post thumbnails, your media folder could look something like this example of me uploading a photo named gallery5 as the original image:

-As you can see, this is just one image, so think what your folder will look like with other uploads.
+As you can see, this is just one image, so think about what your folder will look like with other uploads.

 Plugin Generated Post Thumbnails